 ABOUT ME

-Originally from Vietnam, Mai Tran is a Minnesota-based printmaker specializing in woodcut printmaking.
-Through printmaking practices, Mai illustrates the connection between different cultures, mythology, history, as well as human and animal interactions.
-Mai holds an MA and a BFA in Printmaking and Photography.
-Mai has exhibited collections of work nationally and internationally, such as in Vietnam, Thailand, Puerto Rico, and Sweden.
+Originally from Vietnam, Mai Tran is a printmaker and photographer based in Minneapolis, Minnesota.
+Through printmaking and photography practices, Mai illustrates the connection between different cultures, mythology, human and animal interactions, as well as environmental destruction through history.
+Mai has exhibited collections of work nationally and internationally, such as in Vietnam, Thailand, and Sweden.
 She is featured in various newspapers and TV channels in Minnesota and Vietnam.
-One of her woodcut prints is currently presented on Minnesota State Highway 22‘s billboard, and another one is participating in the "Art on Hennepin Avenue" in Minneapolis.
-Currently, Mai is an MFA candidate at the University of Minnesota-Twin Cities, where she is widening her research in print media and assisting in teaching Printmaking classes.
+One of her woodcut prints was featured on Minnesota State Highway 22‘s billboard, and another one is on display in the "Art on Hennepin Avenue" project in Minneapolis.
+Mai holds an MA and a BFA in Printmaking and Photography from Minnesota State University, Mankato.
+Currently, Mai is an MFA candidate at the University of Minnesota-Twin Cities, where she is expanding her research in print media and assisting in teaching Printmaking classes.

 STATEMENT